-Beginning in the fall of 2020, Duchesne Academy will roll out a six-term modular schedule — the "mod" schedule.
-This modular system will allow Duchesne to lead the way in providing a transformational 21st century education.
+Beginning in the fall of 2020, Duchesne Academy introduced a six-term modular schedule — the "MOD" schedule.
+This modular system allows Duchesne to lead the way in providing a transformational 21st century education.

-In Middle and Upper School, the course schedule will shift from two semesters per school year to six-terms per school year.
-Each term, or "mod," will be 29 or 30 days and students will take four to five courses during each mod.
-The Lower School will adopt an 8-day rotation for the specials in order to increase time in learning in the homerooms.
+In Middle and Upper School, the schedule shifted from two semesters per school year to six terms per school year.
+Each term, or "MOD," is 29 or 30 days and students take in four to five courses during each MOF.
+The Lower School has an eight-day rotation for the specials in order to increase time in learning in the homerooms.

 Why Are We Doing This?